 Cloud-based Business Intelligence (BI) is the future.
 And one of the first BI vendors to capitalise on this trend is Birst - "the only enterprise BI platform in the cloud."

 Networked analytics was marketed as the technology behind Birst Cloud BI.
 Networked analytics was born to solve the problem of virtualising the entire Business Intelligence ecosystem and transforming the organisation from application developments to user-centric data mashups and content.

 Networked/ Cloud BI is a ground-breaking approach to analytics that connects every part of your organisation to deliver near-real-time intraday analytics.

-One of Birst’s successful implementation story is Build.com, an online home improvement retailer headquartered in Chico, California.
-By using Birst’s Cloud BI platform to combine and analyse the customer-related data, Build.com has been able to extend their customer lifetime value, reduce customer acquisition costs, and focus more on profitable customers for better overall results.
+One of Birst’s successful implementation stories is Build.com, an online home improvement retailer headquartered in Chico, California.
+By using Birst’s Cloud BI platform to combine and analyse customer-related data, Build.com has been able to extend its customer lifetime value, reduce customer acquisition costs, and focus more on profitable customers for better overall results.

-Another Birst’s success story is with CheapCarribean.
-Learn how this popular online travel resource remodels their business with Birst’s Cloud BI here.
+Another of Birst’s success stories is with CheapCarribean.
+Learn how this popular online travel resource remodels its business with Birst’s Cloud BI here.

 In Ventana Research’s 2019 Mobile Analytics and Business Intelligence Value Index report, Birst was named the overall leader and surpassed other reputable brands in the market like IBM, Qlik, SAP, etc.

 As the traveller's demands and behaviours are continually changing, hoteliers are in dire need of a holistic management solution that enables them to complete multiple tasks at once.
 Legacy, on-premise PMS can no longer satisfy the expectations made by modern travellers and hoteliers.